This post may contain affiliate links. Please read our disclosure policy.

 Ingredients in a shamrock shake on a tray- milk, whipped cream, vanilla ice cream, sprinkles, green food coloring, and a jar of mint extract.

 This is not McDonald’s Shamrock Shake recipe.
-According to McDonald’s website, they use vanilla soft-serve ice cream, “Shamrock Syrup”, and whipped cream.
+According to McDonald’s website, their version is made with vanilla soft-serve, “Shamrock Syrup,” and whipped cream.

-• Vanilla ice cream: Vanilla is the traditional flavor but you might like to try using chocolate or mint chocolate chip ice cream instead.
-For a vegan version, swap the traditional ice cream for a dairy-free option and use a vegan whipped cream.
-If you’ve got extra ice cream, use some to make a delightful Guinness Float!
+• Vanilla ice cream: The classic base for this shake.
+Try chocolate ice cream or mint chocolate chip ice cream for a twist.
+For a dairy-free version, use your favorite plant-based ice cream and vegan whipped cream.
+Got extra ice cream?
+Use it to make a Guinness Float!

-• Green food coloring: This gives the shake its pretty green color.
+• Green food coloring: Adds the signature green color.

-• Whipped Cream, Sprinkles, and a Cherry: For topping.
+• Whipped Cream, Sprinkles, and a Cherry: The classic toppings.

 Recipe Variations

-• Healthy Shamrock Shake: Use a frozen banana, spinach, and mint leaves with almond milk for a healthier version.
+• Lighter Version: Blend a frozen banana, fresh spinach, and mint leaves with almond milk for a naturally sweetened option.

-• Mocha Shamrock Shake: Add a tablespoon of instant coffee or espresso powder for a caffeinated twist.
+• Mocha Mint Shake: Add a teaspoon of instant coffee or espresso powder for a bold, coffee-infused flavor.

 How To Make A Shamrock Shake

-These step-by-step photos and instructions help you visualize how to make a Shamrock Shake.
-See the recipe box below for ingredient amounts and full recipe instructions.
+Follow these simple steps to make a creamy, minty Shamrock Shake.
+See the recipe box below for exact ingredient amounts and full instructions.

 four photos showing how to make a shamrock shake.